 - Safety setup including stanchions and warning line systems

-- Use of a rig which has all the equipment needed for coating
+- Use of a rig that has all the equipment needed for coating

 A recoat is more cost-effective per square foot on a larger roof as opposed to a smaller roof due to standard setup costs that are very similar no matter how big the roof is.

-The larger your roof = a lower cost per square foot for your recoat.
+The larger your roof = the lower cost per square foot for your recoat.

 2. The current condition of your roof